If you have a report, you may contact the Code of Conduct Committee by emailing conduct@element11.org or filling out the Conduct Report Form

 • Anytime the participation or experience of another participant may be affected.

-• Individuals who are intoxicated or altered are incapable of
+• Individuals who are intoxicated or altered are incapable of consenting.

 • Silence is not consent.
 Always ask and wait for an enthusiastic yes.